turingschool/career-development-curriculum-site/module_one/m1_PD_repeat_plan.md

 * Timebound (When do you plan to achieve this goal by?
 Be specific and consider how realistic your expectations are):

 ### Additional Support
-Reminder that Allison is available for professional coaching.
-If you'd like to sign up for a session, please fill out [this sign-up form](https://go.oncehub.com/AllisonReuSinger).
+Reminder that you can reach out to Emma for professional coaching.
+If you'd like to sign up for a group session, please [sign up here](https://go.oncehub.com/EmmaByers).